efflore/ui-element/README.md

 [Source](./cause-effect.js)

-### UIComponent and UIRef
+### Component and UI

 We embrace progressive enhancement with `UIElement`.
 You can choose the right abstraction level of the library for your project:

 1. **Minimal**: Cause & Effect – just the reactivity engine
 2. **Default**: UIElement & Effect – base class for custom elements with a map of reactive states, observed attribute parsing and context controller
-3. **Comfort**: UIComponent, UIRef and Auto-Effects - boilerplate-reducing function components to create `UIElement` classes with UIRef wrapper for DOM elements and convenience methods for DOM updates (sort of tiny jQuery), and Auto-Effects for HTMX-style behavior control using attributes
+3. **Comfort**: Component & UI - boilerplate-reducing function components to create `UIElement` classes with UI wrapper for DOM elements and convenience methods for DOM updates (sort of tiny jQuery)

-The last option comes with a bit more library code (around 1.8 kB gzipped), but allows you to write significantly less JavaScript.
+The last option comes with a bit more library code (around 1.6 kB gzipped), but allows you to write significantly less JavaScript.
 It's still very small compared to other libraries or full-fledged frameworks.

-#### UIComponent Usage
+#### Component Usage

 ```html
 <style>